Todd Bell, Principal Investigator, DVM, PhD, Diplomate ACVP

 Todd Bell, a new faculty member at ISU, is a recently retired US Army Soldier and scientist.
 He is dual trained as a biodefense veterinary pathologist and virologist.
 His last duty assignment from 2020 to 2023 was as the Foundational Sciences Director at USAMRIID.
 The FSD Director manages the four science divisions within USAMRIID consisting of a multidisciplinary research directorate of over two hundred military, civilian, and contract personnel.
 USAMRIID is the premier medical biological defense laboratory in the US and provides end to end leading edge capabilities to deter and defend against current and emerging biological threat agents.

-Breigha Boyle, Graduate Student
+Breigha Boyle, PhD Candidate

 Breigha graduated from the University of Wisconsin-La Crosse in 2023 with a degree in medical laboratory science.
 Breigha joined the Iowa State Immunobiology PhD program after working in the diagnostic and research laboratory at the UW Health University Hospital in Madison, Wisconsin.
 Some of her research interests include cellular virus-host interactions, novel vaccine development, and mouse modeling.

-Lauren Bloodgood, Graduate Student
+Lauren Bloodgood, PhD Candidate

 Lauren graduated from Missouri Western State University in Spring 2023 with a degree in biology and a concentration in health science.
 Lauren’s undergraduate research was in identifying and characterizing antimicrobial compounds from soil microbes.
 Lauren’s current research interests include mouse modeling, virus-host cell interactions, nanovaccine particles, and microscopy.